ssaring/sportstracker/leafletmap/README.md

 #### Changelog

+LeafletMap 1.0.11:
+* Updated JavaFX / OpenJFX to version 25 (in sync with SportsTracker)
+* Updated Kotlin to version 2.2.20

 LeafletMap 1.0.10:
 * Updated JavaFX / OpenJFX to version 23.0.1 (in sync with SportsTracker)
 * Updated Kotlin to version 2.1.0